 I am a biomechanist and evolutionary biologist at Harvard University, where I'm currently a PhD candidate in the Department of Human Evolutionary Biology.
 I'm broadly interested in the evolution of the human body and evolutionary perspectives on human health.
 My current research focuses on several topics, but I'm primarily engaged in studying the origins of human lumbar lordosis (curvature of the lower back), asking three main questions:

-1. From an evolutionary and biomechanical perspective, why is the lower spine curved?
+1. From an evolutionary and biomechanical perspective, why is the human lower spine curved?

 2. What factors contribute to variations in lumbar lordosis, particularly during development?